Bake to the roots

 • Deutsch

-3. Preheat the oven to 350˚F (175°C).
-Lightly grease a 9 inch (23cm) pie dish.
+3. Preheat the oven to 180°C (350°F).
+Lightly grease a pie dish (23cm)*.
 Roll out about half of the dough (keep the rest in the fridge until needed) on a floured surface to a circle that is slightly larger than the pie dish.
-Transfer to the pie dish and press to the bottom and sides – the dough should overlap the edges a bit.
+Transfer to the pie dish and press to the bottom and sides.
+The dough should overlap the edges a bit.
 Place in the fridge until needed.

-4. For the cheesecake filling mix the sugar and cornstarch in a bowl.
+4. For the cheesecake filling, mix the sugar and cornstarch in a bowl.
 Add the cream cheese, egg and vanilla extract and mix until well combined.
 Pour into the prepared pie crust and even out the top.
 Add the cherry filling on top.
-Roll out the remaining dough and cover the pie with it – you can go for a plain cover, stripes or lattice topping – make sure the edges are sealed and with a plain cover you have ventilation slits in the center.
-Whisk the egg with some water and brush the pastry top – sprinkle with coarse sugar (optional).
-Bake for 55-60 minutes – the top should have a nice colden color.
-Take out of the oven and let cool down.
-Serve slighly warm or cooled.
+Roll out the remaining dough and cover the pie with it.
+You can go for a plain (full) cover, stripes or a lattice topping.
+Make sure the edges are sealed.
+If you cover the filling completely make sure you have some ventilation slits in the center.
+Whisk the egg with some water and brush the pastry with it.
+Sprinkle with coarse sugar to your liking (optional).
+Bake the pie for about 55-60 minutes – the top should have a nice golden color.
+Take it out of the oven and let cool down.
+Serve slightly warm or completely cooled.

 2. Die Kirschen waschen, abtropfen lassen und dann entsteinen.
 Nach Möglichkeit alle Flüssigkeit auffangen.
 In einer kleinen Schüssel den Zucker mit der Stärke verrühren.
 Das Wasser oder den Kirschsaft zusammen mit dem Zitronensaft, dem Abrieb der Zitrone und Vanille Extrakt in einen großen Topf geben.
-Die Zucker-Stärke mischung unterrühren, bis keine Klümpchen mehr vorhanden sind.
-Alles zum Kochen bringen, dann die entsteinten Kirschen zugeben und für 8-10 Minuten köcheln lassen.
+Die Zucker-Stärke-Mischung unterrühren, bis keine Klümpchen mehr zu sehen sind.
+Alles einmal aufkochen lassen, dann die entsteinten Kirschen zugeben und für etwa 8-10 Minuten köcheln lassen.
 Die Flüssigkeit sollte gut angedickt sein und die Kirschen dürfen ein wenig weicher sein, aber nicht matschig.
 Vom Herd nehmen und komplett abkühlen lassen (kann man auch schon einen Tag eher machen).

-3. Den Ofen auf 175°C (350°F) vorheizen.
-Eine 23cm (9 inch) Pieform einfetten.
+3. Den Ofen auf 180°C (350°F) Ober-/Unterhitze vorheizen.
+Eine 23cm Pieform* einfetten.
 Etwa die Hälfte des Teiges auf einer bemehlten Fläche ausrollen (den restlichen Teig im Kühlschrank lassen).
 In die Form legen und andrücken – der Teig sollte rundum etwas überlappen.
 Bis zur weiteren Verwendung ebenfalls in den Kühlschrank stellen.

 4. Für die Käsekuchenfüllung den Zucker mit der Speisestärke in einer Schüssel vermischen.
-Den Frischkäse, das Ei und den Vanille Extrakt zugeben und alles gut verrühren.
-Die Mischung in die vorbereitete Form füllen und glattstreichen.
+Den Frischkäse, das Ei und den Vanille Extrakt dazugeben und alles gut verrühren.
+Die Mischung in die vorbereitete Form füllen und glatt streichen.
 Die Kirschfüllung darauf verteilen.
-Den restlichen Teig jetzt ausrollen und damit eine Decke für den Pie formen – das kann eine einfache Haube sein, Streifen oder ein Gittermuster – auf jeden Fall die Ränder gut mit der Haube zusammendrücken.
+Den restlichen Teig jetzt ausrollen und damit eine Decke für den Pie formen.
+Das kann eine einfache Haube sein, Streifen oder ein Gittermuster.
+Auf jeden Fall die Ränder gut mit der Haube zusammendrücken.
 Falls der Pie komplett geschlossen wird, nicht vergessen, Luftschlitze in die Mitte zu schneiden.
-Das Ei mit etwas Wasser verquirlen und dann die Overfläche damit einpinseln.
-Wer mag kann noch etwas groben Zucker darüberstreuen (optional).
-Den Pie in den Ofen schieben und für 55-60 Minuten backen – die Oberfläche sollte eine schöne goldene Fabe bekommen haben.
-Aus dem Ofen nehmen und abkühle lassen.
+Das Ei mit etwas Wasser verquirlen und dann die Oberfläche damit einpinseln.
+Wer mag, kann noch etwas groben Zucker darüberstreuen (optional).
+Den Pie in den Ofen schieben und für etwa 55-60 Minuten backen – die Oberfläche sollte eine schöne goldene Farbe bekommen haben.
+Aus dem Ofen nehmen und abkühlen lassen.
 Den Pie noch leicht warm oder komplett abgekühlt servieren.

 Cherry Cheesecake Pie | Bake to the roots